Need to talk? Call 1800 882 436.

 There are many reasons your doctor or midwife might recommend an intervention during labour, including if:

-What are the types of intervention?
+What are the types of intervention I might be offered?

 Induction of labour

-There are a few different ways your doctor or midwife may induce your labour, including by using medicines intravenously (IV) or placed in your vagina, or by breaking your waters (artificial rupture of membranes).
-The method used will depend on your and your baby’s health, your stage of pregnancy and the state of your cervix on the day of your induction.
-You will often need a combination of these induction methods.
+The method recommended by your doctor will depend on your and your baby's health, your stage of pregnancy and the state of your cervix on the day of your induction.
+It's common to need a combination of induction methods for a successful induction.

 Augmentation of labour